MichaelClerx/making-figures/1-1-have-a-plan.md

 ![img](./figures-1/sketch-imagined-data.jpg)

 Example sketch including some imaginary data.
-Drawing the results you expect can help you work out appropriate analyses.
+Drawing the expected results helps you work out the appropriate analyses.

 ### Complex layouts

 ![img](./figures-1/sketch-complex-layout.jpg)

-Complex layouts take forever to set up, so try them all out on paper first.
-I ran out of steam around the 4th row, which was a clear sign I needed to rethink this figure.
+Complex layouts take forever to set up digitally, so try them all out on paper first.
+I ran out of steam around the 4th row: a clear sign that I needed to rethink this figure.

 ### Diagrams